bensmith83/DsFun/README.md

 ## Functions
 Implemented thus far are:
-1. DsGetDcName
+1. DsGetDcName - returns the name of a DC in the domain. takes optional DC name and/or domain name
-2. DsEnumerateDomainTrusts
+2. DsEnumerateDomainTrusts - returns trust data for the domain.
-4. DsGetDCSiteCoverage
+4. DsGetDCSiteCoverage - returns site names for all sites covered by DC. takes optional DC name
-23. DsGetDomainControllerInfo
+23. DsGetDomainControllerInfo - retrieves information about the domain controller. takes a DC name and an optional domain name
 24. DsBindWithCred

 More to come...